okbel/cs/algos/README.md

 - [Two Number Sum](/algos/two-number-sum)
 - [Validate Sub Sequence](/algos/validate-sub-seq/)

+## To create a new Algo

+Duplicate the `0_template` folder and rename with your algo name.

 ## Anatomy of tests

 File: `algo.mjs` contains the algorithm.
 Should be default exported.